18F/handbook/_pages/policies/tech-policies/security-incidents.md

 If you detect any unusual or suspicious activity on your computer, DO NOT turn off your computer.
 By turning off the computer, valuable evidence may be lost.
 For questions about GSA’s Incident Response Program, contact the GSA Incident Response (IR) Team at [gsa-ir@gsa.gov](mailto:gsa-ir@gsa.gov).

 ## Reporting phishing emails
-If you receive a phishing email, follow these steps to report to GSA IT:
+If you receive a phishing email, follow these steps:

 1. Do not click any links in the email.
 Do not delete it yet.
 You may mark it as spam.
-1. If you can, click the `Show Original` option in the "triangle" menu associated with the email.
-This will open a new window with the Original Message above and the raw text of the email below.
-1. Click on the `Download Original` link halfway down the page and it will save text of the email to your hard drive.
-1. Forward the email to itservicedesk@gsa.gov.
-As long as you haven't clicked on link or downloaded the file, you may stop here.
-1. After receiving your notification to GSA, IT will create a ticket and may contact you for more information.
-If you were unable to retrieve the raw headers above, IT may need to access your computer to view the email.
-1. After GSA IR confirms that they have all they need to investigate, mark the email as a phishing email by selecting the `Report phishing` option in the same "triangle" menu associated with the email.
+1. Follow the ["To report a suspicious email" directions](https://insite.gsa.gov/topics/information-technology/do-it-yourself-self-help/google-g-suite-apps/email-with-gmail/phishing-emails-and-scams) on insite.
+1. This should instruct you in how to use the Cofense tool (the little fish icon that should be on the right) to report the phish.
+1. GSA IT will triage and let you know what they need you to do, if anything.

 ## Reporting phishing incidents
 If you also clicked on a link in a phishing email, follow these steps to report to GSA IR:

 1. If you haven't already, follow the steps above for reporting phishing emails, and then continue to the next step.
-1. Forward the phishing email to gsa-ir@gsa.gov and devops@gsa.gov and attach the original text you downloaded.
+1. Send an email to  itservicedesk@gsa.gov and devops@gsa.gov.
 Please include *Security Incident* in the subject line, along with a brief description of the issue (Ex.
 Clicked on link in phishing email).
 1. Report the phishing email in the [#incident-response](https://gsa-tts.slack.com/messages/incident-response) Slack channel.

 ## Reporting other incidents